Market Analysts see Comcast Corp [CMCSA] falling to $49. Time to buy?

 Sponsored

-Comcast announced today that it will reach more than $1 million in investment this year in digital equity grants to 16 organizations in Greater Boston.
-Recipients include YMCA of Greater Boston, Urban League of Eastern Massachusetts, and Elder Services of Cape Cod to support digital access and adoption for residents across Greater Boston.
-The organizations receiving grants were chosen due to their commitment to digital equity, and the funds will support programs specifically designed to provide residents in Boston and surrounding communities with Internet access and digital skill-building services.
-Additionally, Comcast surprised Ethos with 120 new laptops to help further support its senior citizens during an event held at the Boston Centers for Youth & Families Hyde Park, one of Comcast’s 36 Lift Zones throughout the city.
+Residents Living on Tribal Land Eligible for $75 Monthly Benefit Toward Internet and/or Mobile Service Through the Federal Government’s Affordable Connectivity Program.

-It opened the trading session at $38.00, the shares rose to $40.41 and dropped to $37.915, the range by which the price of stock traded the whole day.
-The daily chart for CMCSA points out that the company has recorded -4.18% loss over the past six months.
-However, it is still -31.96% lower than its most recent low trading price.
+Comcast Corp represents 4.21 billion in outstanding shares, while the company has a total market value of $173.80 billion with the latest information.
+CMCSA stock price has been found in the range of $42.8201 to $43.42.

-If we look at the average trading volume of 18.03M shares, CMCSA reached to a volume of 34065869 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.17M shares, CMCSA reached a trading volume of 19005510 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Comcast Corp [CMCSA]: